dprophete/advent-2025/README.md

 https://adventofcode.com/2025

 Third year doing it.
 This year, there will only be 12 days.
 I am trying to do it all in [gleam](https://gleam.run/).
-Being a pure language (no side effect), it complicates things a little bit for some algorithms, but it's still a great learning exercise.
+Being a pure language (no side effects), and a young language (not that many utils libs), it complicates things a little bit for some algorithms, but it's still a great learning exercise.

 ## running